Dozens of US nuclear lab workers sue over vaccine mandate

 So far, more than 88% of Sandia employees, interns, post-doctoral staffers and contractors at sites in New Mexico and California are fully vaccinated.

 In New Mexico, nearly 72% of people 18 and over are fully vaccinated.
-That percentage hasn’t moved much in recent weeks as more people are pushing back against the vaccine push.
+That percentage hasn’t moved much in recent weeks as more people are pushing back against the vaccines.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.